Collection: Shop By Scent Families

 The Plague of Pre-Mixed Accords

-The recent influx of perfumes, put together from a tsunami of available pre-mixed accords has meant, sadly, that there are fewer truly artistic endeavours to discover now.
-A ubiquitous scent of rose or orange blossom smells less and less like the actual flowers and yet more people accept that it is the true and only scent that is called ‘rose’!
+If you are lead by your nose and care how you smell and what you smell, then the current influx of perfumes, put together from a tsunami of available pre-mixed accords, has meant, you are probably feeling ight headed at the thought of an airport perfume arena!
+It has all got very loud and miles from nature.
 A current trend for a particularly heavy floral to be described simply as ‘orchid’ is only confusing, yet many profess to know and love it.
 Of all the flower species, orchid is possibly the most varied.
 A few smell floral, pretty even, but more emit a pungent, rotting meat scent, others smell of damp earth, urine, rubber or wet dog and Stanhopea tigrina manages to smell of musky chocolate, mint and goat!
+There are still perfumers working to bring back quality, artistic perfumes, but if you’ve got this far, then you are clearly determined to seek them out!

 The Floral Family: